hoangduytran/blender-manual/manual/sculpt_paint/brush/brush_settings.rst

 The color of the brush.
 See :ref:`ui-color-picker`.

-Press :kbd:`S` on any part of the image to sample that color and set it as the brush color.
+Press :kbd:`Shift-X` on any part of the image to sample that color and set it as the brush color.
 Hold :kbd:`Ctrl` while painting to temporally paint with the secondary color.

 .. _bpy.ops.paint.brush_colors_flip: